JuniperPhoton/SwitchDecor/README.md

 * [x] ~~Add a progress bar on decoding or composing image.~~
 * [x] ~~Output high-res image.~~
 * [x] ~~Draw a new icon.~~
+* [ ] Support outputing transparent background
+* [ ] Support selecting background

 ## Privacy

-Though you can see this app needs the camera permission, which is needed in image_picker plugin, this app will not open the camera and do futher data collecting.
+Though you can see this app needs the camera permission, which is needed in image_picker plugin, this app will not open the camera and do further data collecting.

 ## MIT License